 What To Do If Someone Is Poisoned

 Never try to make the child (or adult) sick to get rid of the poison from the body as this can often make the situation worse.
-Exceptions to this rule include if you’re speaking with a poisons expert and they tell you to do so.
+Exceptions to this rule include if you’re speaking with a poison expert and they tell you to do so.

-If possible, identify which product was swallowed, inhaled or touched.
+If possible, identify which product was swallowed, inhaled, or touched.
 Different chemicals react differently in the body, and it can make diagnoses and treatment much faster and effective if medical teams know exactly what they’re dealing with.

 Treatment When Household Products are Ingested

-Urgent treatment is vital because symptoms can be life threatening or can cause tissue and brain damage.
+Urgent treatment is vital because symptoms can be life-threatening or can cause tissue and brain damage.
 Treatments vary depending on the product.
-Doctors will first assess vital signs, looking at breathing, heart rate, body temperature and blood pressure.
+Doctors will first assess vital signs, looking at breathing, heart rate, body temperature, and blood pressure.

-Eliminating the toxic substance from the body is the first priority, or preventing it getting into the bloodstream if elimination isn’t possible.
+Eliminating the toxic substance from the body is the first priority, or preventing it from getting into the bloodstream if elimination isn’t possible.

 Antidotes can counter negative effects, and some poisons have specific antidotes.
 Other treatments that may be necessary include: